anabelbue/repro-collab-prep/cheat_sheet_1.0.md

-**Issue**
-A way to track tasks, ideas, or bugs within a **specific repository**.
+**Issue**: A way to track tasks, ideas, or bugs within a specific repository.
 In collaborative writing, issues help structure work on the text (e.g., outlining sections), discuss revisions, or assign writing tasks.

-### Practical tips
+##### Practical tips

 - **Create checklists**
   Inside an issue or comment, type `- [ ]` followed by a space and your task.
 This creates a checkbox list to track progress.
 Example: